SeiyaKobayashi/zkml-optimization/provers/README.md

 ## 5. Send Merkle Proofs & ZKPs to Verifier for Verifications

-Run the following commands to send Merkle proofs and ZKPs to our custom verifier contract for verification.
+Run the following commands to send Merkle proofs and ZKPs to our custom verifier contract for verification. **Note that you need to modify solidity version of the auto-generated verifier to `0.8.19` before running those commands.**

 ```sh
 # cd into 'contracts' directory